 - Competitor Research: Your process for competitive analysis to see how the client’s competitors are performing and what you need to do to top them

 - Content Strategy: A plan for expanding site depth and creating additional on-site content through a blog and targeted landing pages

-- Link Building Campaign: Strategy for gaining links back to the client website
+- Link Building Campaign: Strategy for gaining high-quality backlinks to the client website

 - Technical Optimization: A list of technical changes and upgrades that help a site meet the requirements and best practices set by Google